 2022 - Raphaël Assenat

-Some games are similar to Sokoban in the sense that they require players to push boxes or block elements, but they have different objectives or win conditions.
+Some games are similar to Sokoban in that they require players to push boxes in a maze, but the objective is completely different—for example, reaching the exit.

 1986 February - POPCOM